paraboul/MU-filesystem/README.md

 Work in progress (not usable yet).

-Mount megaupload as a filesystem and get an awesome VOD @ home.
+Mount megaupload as a filesystem and get an awesome VOD channel @ home.

 Linux only (using fuse)